A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Conclusion

 \section{Conclusion}

-\textbf{Contributions. } This paper presents and studies several properties of the call-by-name $\dbcalc$-calculus, a formalism implementing an appropriate notion of distant reduction to unblock the $\beta$-redexes arising in generalized application notation.
+\paragraph{Contributions.} This paper presents and studies several properties of the call-by-name $\djncalc$-calculus, a formalism implementing an appropriate notion of distant reduction to unblock the $\beta$-redexes arising in generalized application notation.

-Strong normalization of simple typed terms was shown by translating the $\dbcalc$ into the $\lambda$-calculus.
-A full characterization of strong normalization was developed by means of a quantitative type system, where the length of $\db$-reduction to normal form is bound by the size of the type derivation of the starting term.
-An inductive definition of $\db$-strong normalization was defined and proved correct in order to achieve this characterization.
-It was also shown how the traditional permutative rule $\pi$ is rejected by the quantitative system, thus emphasizing the choice of $\db$-reduction for a quantitative generalized application framework.
+Strong normalization of simply typed terms was shown by translating the $\djncalc$-calculus into the \textlambda-calculus.
+A full characterization of strong normalization was developed by means of a quantitative type system, where the length of reduction to normal form is bounded by the size of the type derivation of the starting term.
+An inductive definition of strong normalization was defined and proved correct in order to achieve this characterization.
+It was also shown how the traditional permutative $\pi$-rule is rejected by the quantitative system, thus emphasizing the choice of distant reduction for a quantitative generalized application framework.

-We have also defined a faithful translation from the $\dbcalc$-calculus into ES.
-The translation preserves strong normalization, in contrast to the traditional translation to ES \eg\ in ~\cite{espiritosanto07}.
-Last but not least, we related strong normalization of $\dbcalc$ with that of other calculi, including in particular the original $\ljcalc$.
-New results for the latter were found by means of the techniques developed for $\dbcalc$.
-In particular, a quantitative characterization of strong normalization was developed for $\ljcalc$, where the bound of reduction given by the size of type derivations only holds for $\beta$-steps (and not for $\pi$-steps).
+We have also defined a faithful translation from the $\djncalc$-calculus into ES.
+The translation preserves strong normalization, in contrast to the traditional translation from generalized applications to ES \eg\ in~\cite{espiritosanto07}.
+Last but not least, we related strong normalization of $\djncalc$ with that of other calculi, including in particular the original $\jcalc$ of Joachimski and Matthes~\cite{joachimski03,joachimski00}.
+New results for the latter were found by means of the techniques developed for $\djncalc$.
+In particular, a quantitative characterization of strong normalization was developed for $\jcalc$, where the bound on reduction given by the size of type derivations only holds for $\beta$-steps (and not for $\pi$-steps).

-\textbf{Future work.} Regarding call-by-name for generalized applications, this paper opens new questions.
-We studied a new calculus $\dbcalc$, proposed as an alternative to the original $\ljcalc$, but we also mentioned some possible variants in Sec.~\ref{s:semantics}, notably a calculus based on rule (\ref{dpi-rule}), and $\beta+\perml$ (used as a technical tool in Sec.~\ref{sec:equivalences}).
-The first option seems to have the flavor of $\ljcalc$ whereas the $\beta+\perml$ option seems to have the flavor of $\dbcalc$.
-It remains to be seen what are the advantages and inconvenients of the latter one with respect to $\dbcalc$.
+This paper is an extended version of \cite{espiritosanto22}.
+In this version we provide full proofs, and improve the presentation and discussion.
+The proof of confluence for $\djncalc$ given in \autoref{sec:some-properties} comes from the third author's thesis~\cite{Peyrot22}.